 Author

 Article by Russ Martin.
 Russ’s company has given marketing and web development services for many years.
-He and his wife Kattia now manage their own business, WheelsCR.
-WheelsCR assists expats in buying a car in Costa Rica.
+He and his wife, Kattia, now manage their own business, WheelsCR.
+WheelsCR assists ex-pats in buying a car in Costa Rica.
 We strongly recommend using their services.